jkdxg8837/TS-PE/README.md

 # TS-PE
-This is the offical code of SIGIR Short Paper, ID93
+This is the official code of SIGIR Short Paper, ID93 We will open-source the code after organizing it.